 There’s nothing better than fresh out of your garden herbs but in the off season, having your own homegrown herbs preserved is the next best thing.
-Don’t get me wrong, I do adore my dehydrator; however, the one I currently have is a single setting, on and off switch only kind of dehydrator.
-Is there a better way?
-A more cost effective way for preserving herbs?
-Yes there is.
+Is there a more cost effective way for preserving herbs?
+Yes, there is.
+It doesn’t take long to preserve your own herbs at home.
+Read on to find out how!

 Can I dehydrate my herbs?